Air Canada ordered to resume operations during binding arbitration - UPI.com

 Aug.
-16 (UPI) -- Hours after Air Canada flight attendants went on strike and the airline indefinitely paused all flights, the Canadian government intervenued Saturday and ordered operations to resume.
+16 (UPI) -- Hours after Air Canada flight attendants went on strike and the airline indefinitely paused all flights, the Canadian government intervened Saturday and ordered operations to resume.

-Jobs Minister Patty Haju ordered the company's management and the union back to participate in binding arbitration to hash out their differences on wages and compensation.
-It wasn't known when flights will resume after opereations were paused early Saturday.
+Jobs Minister Patty Hajdu ordered the company's management and the union back to participate in binding arbitration to hash out their differences on wages and compensation.
+It wasn't known when flights would resume after operations were paused early Saturday.

 "The government firmly believes that the best deals are reached by the parties at the bargaining table.
 It has now become clear that this dispute won't be resolved at the table.
 Canadians are increasingly finding themselves in very difficult situations and the strike is rapidly impacting the Canadian economy."